-- 1. No standardized search protocol is required. - 2.
+- The Incidental Observation Form will upload through 3G network to a spreadsheet that is initially accessible only to the operator and the U of A Research on Avian Protection Project.
+Following discussion with regulators and operators, some or all of the data may subsequently appear on public sites. - 2.
 Workers should report all avian incidences at oil sands PA ponds to the operator Environment Department. - 3.
-Operator Environment Department staff should document incidents using the standardized reporting form provided by Alberta Environment for wildlife sightings and incidences. - 4.
+Operator Environment Department staff should document incidents using the standardized reporting form provided by Alberta Environment and Water for wildlife sightings and incidences (for submission in the annual conservation and reclamation report). - 4.
 All dead birds should be documented and collected as per protocols in section 5.2.